wp-e-commerce/WP-e-Commerce/readme.txt

 * Fix: Incompatibility with Prototype JS library.
 * Fix: Checking (or unchecking) Stock checkbox when editing product causes variation table columns to break.
 * Fix: jQuery 1.6 incompatibility with attr( 'className' ).

-= 3.8.5 =
-* New: Added hooks to support WPML.
-* New: Links to WP e-Commerce documentation for individual payment gateways.
-* Change: User can specify 0 in thumbnail width or height to make it scale proportional.
-* Change: Show display name, not internal name for shipping method on purchase log view.
-* Change: Presentation settings page is restored to WPEC Settings page when WooTheme is activated.
-* Fix: Add to cart using Donation widget causes the page to reload and the item is added twice.
-* Fix: Free-shipping discount causes tax to be calculated incorrectly.
-* Fix: Paypal Buy Now button passes the wrong price to Paypal if product is on sale.
-* Fix: Thumbnail sizes are not generated correctly.
-* Fix: Broken output buffering rendering wpsc_add_advanced_options hook useless.
-* Fix: Paypal Pro doesn't properly account for discount and coupon.
-* Fix: IPN doesn't work on Paypal Standard.
-* Fix: IPN doesn't work on Paypal Pro gateway.
-* Fix: Paypal Express doesn't handle discounts.
-* Fix: Paypal Express doesn't handle IPN.
-* Fix: Paypal Express doesn't send purchase receipt after a payment is accepted on Paypal.
-* Fix: Paypal Express doesn't include item description, quantity, tax etc. in email receipts.
-* Fix: Invalid country code in Paypal Pro and Express, should be GB instead of UK
-* Fix: Take Discount into account when DoExpressCheckout in Paypal Express gateway.
-* Fix: Category checkout form sets don't work.
-* Fix: Incorrect Product display mode selected when ['view_type'] is set and 'show_advanced_search' is disabled.
-* Fix: PHP notice in wpsc-transaction_results_functions.php.
-* Fix: attr('checked') == true always evaluates to false.
-Use is(':checked') instead.
-* Fix: jQuery 1.6 select by attribute incompatibility.
-* Fix: Price tag is added to RSS even when there is no price.
-* Fix: Span tag is not closed in issue 598.
-* Fix: Faulty php tag in template (issue 589).
-* Fix: PHP Notices when checking out with shipping disabled.

 == Frequently Asked Questions ==